jlc/envim/README.md

 - You may notice 2 buffers called vim-async-beans.out and vim-async-beans.in.
 They are created and used by vim-async-beans in order to help vim to communicate with the outside world.
 Most of the time, they are not modifiable.
 However, it is advised to simply ignore them and return to your favorite Scala sources.

-- Completions is still work-in-progress for few more days.

 - This plugin is still fresh out of its eggs.
 I would much appreciate any feedbacks: jeanluc [at] lo.cx